ROUND TABLE Chapter 1.0

 The judge for our competition was Mr. Jasmeet Singh who is himself an entrepreneur, having his very own startup called Closer Singh.
 Adding the cherry on top, he’s also the club president in one of the clubs of Toastmasters International.

-Each participant was given 1 minute and 30 seconds to put forward their respective views followed by the open discussion for 10 minutes in the end.
+Each participant was given 1 minute and 30 seconds to put forward their respective views followed by an open discussion for 10 minutes in the end.

 Each participant was judged on basis of :